-Brick Badge: Also known as an Engraved Brick Badge, this item is a stack of bricks that has a person's name and other info engraved on the surface.
+Brick Badge: Also known as an Engraved Brick Badge, this item is a stack of bricks that has a name and other info engraved on the surface.
 There is generally a magnet stuck to the backside of the badge that allows someone to wear it on their shirt.
 Brick Badges are avlable for preorder, but only for a limited time.

 Brick Separator: A brick separator is a wedgeshaped LEGO element specially designed for use in separating other LEGO bricks or plates.
 A new style of brick separator was introduced by LEGO in late 2011.